 I can’t even tell you how excited we are about our kitchen renovation reveal and how well it turned out!
 And I’m even more excited to share our process and how we got here.
 Because it definitely didn’t always look this pretty.
 Our kitchen renovation was a long time in the making.
-So to say we finally have a fully functioning, updated, BEAUTIFUL kitchen is such a dream.
+To say we finally have a fully functioning, updated, BEAUTIFUL kitchen is such a dream.
+I think the engineered wood floors we chose are my favorite part!

 A small kitchen doesn’t have to mean you sacrifice style or function.
 If you are strategic with your decisions, you can make great use of the space that works for your family.